WHAT IS ERMA

 - Cluster 6: METHODOLOGY OF ACADEMIC RESEARCH AND WRITING

 - GENOCIDE AND GENOCIDAL ATROCITIES IN THEORY AND INTERNATIONAL LAW

-The MA thesis represents an independent treatment of the selected theme using scientific methods and must have a scientific and research character.
-In order to gain deeper understanding of the regional dimensions of issues connected to human rights and democratisation, students are strongly encouraged to write an MA thesis on countries other than those of their citizenship and to do comparative studies on the countries from the SEE region.
+In order to gain deeper understanding of the regional dimensions of issues connected to human rights and democratization, students are strongly encouraged to write the MA thesis on countries other than those of their citizenship and to do comparative studies on the countries from the SEE region.